L'amico Fritz: Act 2

 Suzel is preparing to pick cherries as the farmers go out to the fields.
 Fritz approaches and helps her.
-They sing of the enchantment of the spring and the flowers.
+They sing of the enchantment of the spring and the flowers ("Cherry Duet").
 Fritz's friends arrive and Fritz leaves to look over the farms.
 David stays behind to talk to Suzel.
 When he suggests that she might be a bride, she becomes embarrassed and leaves.
 Fritz returns and David mentions that he thinks he has found the right man for Suzel to marry.
 Fritz becomes visibly upset and, left alone, realizes that he is in love with the girl.